Erich Klinghammer

-Erich Klinghammer (February 28, 1930 – October 6, 2011) was a wolf biologist best known for his contributions to the fields of ethology and behavioural ecology, particularly that of canids.
+Erich Klinghammer (February 28, 1930 – October 6, 2011) was a German and American wolf biologist best known for his contributions to the fields of ethology and behavioural ecology, particularly that of canids.
 He was the founder of Wolf Park in Indiana and a professor of animal behaviour at Purdue University.

 Education

 Erich Klinghammer was born in Kassel, Germany, where he received high school education.
 During this time in Germany, Erich was a member of the Hitler Youth.
 He emigrated to United States in 1951 and served in the United States Army from 1953 to 1955, earning United States citizenship through military service, and returned to higher education at the University of Chicago with support from the G. I. Bill.
 He graduated with a Bachelor of Arts in 1958 and continued graduate education under animal behaviorist Eckhard Hess, studying imprinting in birds.
 After discovering he was allergic to birds, he switched the focal species of his research on animal behaviour to grey wolves donated by the Brookfield Zoo and housed in an enclosure on his property near Battle Ground, Indiana.
 He received his PhD in 1962 but would continue study on the captive wolves, expanding as more animals arrived.